Frequently Asked Questions

 Is there a Student Union?

 Yes, we have a large and dynamic Student Union in the college.
-This union has over 100 representatives from all courses in the college and is continuing to grow.
-In October 2022, elections for SU representatives will take place.
+This union has over 200 representatives from all courses in the college and is continuing to grow.
+In or around October, elections for SU representatives will take place.
 It's a great opportunity to contribute to the development of the college, make new friends and to represent and work on behalf of your peers as Class Representative.

 The aims of DCFE SU are: